Accreditations

 British Accreditation Council

 The British Accreditation Council (BAC) “has provided a comprehensive quality assurance scheme for independent further and higher education in the UK since 1984,” says the organisation’s website.
-“Our accreditation is recognised the world over by students, agents and government officials as the clearest mark of educational quality in the private sector.”
+“Our accreditation is recognised over the world by students, agents and government officials as the clearest mark of educational quality in the private sector.”

 All BAC-accredited institutions like CIE undergo interim visits, regular spot checks, and re-inspections.
 We are also required to submit an annual return outlining our current state of affairs as well as plans for the future.